omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 as input and working variables for arbitrarily complex algorithms programmed in the template (*.ftl) files.

-=== Wizard Types

-The IDE offers several OMNeT++-related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
-Every content template can contribute to one or more of those wizard dialogs.
-The template author has to list the supported wizards in the supportedWizardTypes property file entry in the template.properties file.
-Values are:

-*  project
-*  simulation
-*  nedfile
-*  inifile
-*  msgfile
-*  simplemodule
-*  compoundmodule
-*  network
-*  wizard

-A possible setting in the template.properties file is: supportedWizardTypes = project, simulation, nedfile, network

-In turn, the wizard will set the wizardType template variable when it executes, so template code can check under which wizard type it runs (using <#if>..</#if>), and act accordingly.
+The wizard will set the wizardType template variable when it executes, so template code can check under which wizard type it runs (using <#if>..</#if>), and act accordingly.

+TODO add a simple example

 Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard types that create a single file will put the